-The Safety and Ethics Behind Breeding Dog Siblings
+The Safety & Ethics Behind Breeding Dog Siblings

 The reasoning behind the unsafety of breeding a brother and sister dog together is mainly because of the long-term risks and complications behind inbred litters.
 Even if neither of the dog siblings has current health issues, it can eventually cause indirect problems due to unnatural genetic material.

 It is recommended to only breed dogs that do not share the same parent or ancestors and have no blood relation to one another.
-Dogs that do not share the same genetic material in a four-generation pedigree ensure that the genetics shared between litters is similar, but not too close to each other that is will reduce the gene pool over time.
+Dogs that do not share the same genetic material in a four-generation pedigree ensure that the genetics shared between litters is similar but not too close to each other that it will reduce the gene pool over time.

 Why Should You Avoid Breeding Dog Siblings?

 Dog siblings are mainly bred together to produce puppies with predictable traits.
 Usually concerning temperament and appearance.
 This comes down to the aesthetics and health status of the parents that then gets carried on through the generations with inbreeding.
 In theory, dog breeders who work with siblings have the idea in their mind that by breeding these two genetically related dogs, that the quality of their genetic lineage will be passed to their offspring to produce a more superb specimen.
 This is because dog siblings share more genetic material than two distantly related dogs will since the parents are the same.
 The belief then stems from the fact that this will strengthen the lineage and fix homogenize traits in dogs with the intent that certain traits will be passed to the next generation.

 However, it is incorrect to think that breeding dog siblings have much positive benefit at all and that two of the same dogs will produce a perfect litter.
 Truthfully, it is quite the opposite and there are many risks to be aware of.